Kong/docs.konghq.com/src/kubernetes-ingress-controller/references/gateway-api-support.md

 ### v2.4.x

 - Supported weights of `BackendRefs`.
-Multiple `BackendRefs` with a round-robin load-balancing strategy is applied by default across the `Endpoints` or the `Services`. configuring weights of `BackendRefs` can allow you to fine-tune the load-balancing between those backend services.
+Multiple `BackendRefs` with a round-robin load-balancing strategy is applied by default across the `Endpoints` or the `Services`.
+Configuring weights of `BackendRefs` can allow you to fine-tune the load-balancing between those backend services.

 ### v2.6.x